tuobangli/AGC/README.md

-book J-1 on HK at 29 Jan, waiting for DS-2019.
+waiting for DS-2019, and then book a visa.